Motorcycle Mechanic

 Salary For Motorcycle Mechanics

 Exact salaries are more difficult to determine because there are so many factors involved.
-What state you live in, how much experience you have, where you work—all these weigh into your paycheck.
-According to the Bureau of Labor Statistics, average pay for motorcycle mechanics in 2022 was $44,740.
-The top 10 precent earned $63,200.
+What state you live in, how much experience you have, where you work — all these weigh into your paycheck.
+According to the Bureau of Labor Statistics, average pay for motorcycle mechanics in 2023 was $45,180.
+The top 10 precent earned $60,900 or more.

-On a whole, the career is predict to grow at an average pace.
-There will be over 4,000 new jobs added through 2031.
+As a whole, the career is predict to grow at an average pace.
+It's estimated that by 2032, about 9,000 new positions will open for motorcycle mechanics each year.
 If you live in a state that boasts all four seasons, your busiest time will be in the spring and summer.

 Working as a motorcycle mechanic will allow you to combine your love for motorcycles with your passion for keeping them up and running.
 More importantly, when you have a job doing what you love, it will never feel like work!